AdamLing-svg/Personal-Portfolio/README.md

 *Jan 2026–Mar 2026*

 Redesigned a spur-gear battle-bot gearbox for cost, alignment, and efficiency while preserving compatibility with a competitor unit's ratio, output interface, and mounting geometry.
-Built a weighted decision matrix to select between two competing design concepts.
+Completed and documented research, problem analysis, trade-offs, and the preliminary design into a final report.
+I then evaluated the final two preliminary design options to yield a final product.

 - [Full report](./battlebot-gearbox/report.pdf)